10. Take Measurements

-This is a simple process that only requires a scale, a bodyfat caliper, and an equation.
-If you don't have body fat calipers, then take girth measurements—waist, hips, chest, arms, etc. Don't just rely on the scale.
-The more information you have on your body, the better you will be able to see and analyze your progress.
+This is a simple process that only requires a scale, a body-fat caliper, and an equation.
+If you don't have body-fat calipers, then take girth measurements—waist, hips, chest, arms, etc. Don't just rely on the scale.
+The more information you have about your body, the better you will be able to see and analyze your progress.

 9. Eat 5-6 Meals Each Day

 You've probably heard this countless times before but it just can't be stressed enough.
-Eating 5-6 meals containing protein, carbohydrate, and healthy fat each day is key, regardless of your training goals.
+Eating 5-6 meals containing protein, carbohydrates, and healthy fat each day is key, regardless of your training goals.

 8. Train With Weights 3-4 Times A Week

 When you are dieting, you are in a calorie-deficient state.
 This will put your body in a compromised position where you will have limited recovery capabilities.
-3-4 sessions of intense training sessions are perfect for most people to stimulate their muscles and metabolism without beating themselves into the ground (or worse a state of overtraining).
+Doing 3-4 sessions of intense training is perfect for most people to stimulate their muscles and metabolism without beating themselves into the ground (or worse, a state of overtraining).

 7. Don't Overdue The Cardio

-A lot of people go cardio crazy when trying to lose body fat.
+A lot of people go cardio-crazy when trying to lose body fat.
 The days of getting on the bike or treadmill for 40-60 minutes 5-6 times per week are done!
-If burning body fat and building muscle is your goal, shorter, more-intense interval-based cardio sessions are the way to go.
+If burning body fat and building muscle is your goal, then shorter, intense, interval-based cardio sessions are the way to go.

 This means you'll burn more fat, in less time.
 If you have been doing longer cardio, don't quickly jump into this higher-intensity cardio.

-Give your body time to adjust over several weeks by slowly replacing the interval sessions for the longer sessions.
-Most people find that 3-4 interval sessions give them better results than 6+ traditional longer cardio sessions.
+Give your body time to adjust over several weeks by slowly replacing the longer sessions with interval sessions.
+Most people find that 3-4 interval sessions give them better results than 6 or more traditional longer cardio sessions.